 There's been a significant push in recent years to fill STEM jobs in the United States.
 Despite a focus on filling STEM-related jobs, American businesses can't fill their STEM jobs at an appropriate pace.
 According to the National Association of Manufacturing and Deloitte, 2 million manufacturing jobs are expected to go unfilled until 2025 due to a skill gap (Deloitte Review pdf source).
-Despite talent crunches in some industries, the U.S. Bureau of Labor Statistics (BLS) projects that occupations in the STEM field are expected to grow by 8% by 2029, compared with 3.7% for all occupations.
+Despite talent crunches in some industries, the U.S. Bureau of Labor Statistics (BLS) projects that occupations in the STEM field are expected to grow by 10.5% through 2030, compared with 7.5% for non-STEM occupations.

 Hands-On Learning in STEM Education

 In Southern New Hampshire University’s (SNHU) STEM programs, courses focus on real-world tools that equip graduates to succeed in careers after they complete their education.
 Highly skilled faculty members bring valuable field experiences to their courses to ensure that students have the skills necessary to excel in STEM positions.
 SNHU is even exploring ways to utilize virtual reality experiences in a classroom environment to help STEM students enhance their knowledge.